 Natural history events

 The Fort Tryon Park Trust holds workshops for children and their families to equip them with knowledge about the abundant natural assets of the park.
-There are storefront science, bug and animal activities, natural history walks, and art-making with Jenae Smith, as well as wildlife workshops such as Wildlife in Need of Rescue and Rehabilitation.
-We also have a mixed-age class for infants to six-year-olds and their mothers or fathers.
-The idea is not just fitness, but bonding between parents and children – and fun.
+There are bug and animal activities, natural history walks, and art-making, as well as wildlife workshops such as Wildlife in Need of Rescue and Rehabilitation.

-The trust sponsors Urban Wildlife Appreciation Day in Inwood Hill Park with the Urban Park Rangers each spring, when families can listen to live music, make animal-themed eco-crafts, and interact with hawks, owls, possums, porcupines, and other animals that are being rehabilitated.
+The trust sponsors Urban Wildlife Appreciation Day with the Urban Park Rangers each spring, when families can listen to live music, make animal-themed eco-crafts, and interact with hawks, owls, possums, porcupines, and other animals that are being rehabilitated.

-During the annual Medieval Festival, Fort Tryon Park is transformed into a medieval village, complete with crafts, demonstrations, performers, a live joust, human chess games, and more.
-At the annual Harvest Festival, neighborhood parents come together to celebrate with music, activities, crafts, food and fun for the whole family.
+During the annual Medieval Festival, Fort Tryon Park is transformed into a historic village, complete with crafts, demonstrations, performers, a live joust, human chess games, and more.
 The annual Battle of Fort Washington reenactment educational is a celebration on the critical battle of the Revolutionary War fought in part in Fort Tryon Park.
-Families can make Revolutionary War era crafts, write with quill pens, travel back in time to tour the park with Margaret Corbin, participate in Revolutionary War drills with costumed experts, and watch a blacksmith play children’s games from another time.
+Families can make Revolutionary War-era crafts, write with quill pens, travel back in time to tour the park with Margaret Corbin, participate in Revolutionary War drills with costumed experts, and watch a blacksmith play children’s games from another time.

-Classes include Fort Tryon Kids Art: Sketching and Painting Fall Foliage.
-Admire the wonderful colors of autumn, peek into the science of trees and learn the different parts of a leaf through sketching, leaf rubbing, and painting with water colors.
-This free art workshop is for children ages 5 to 12.
+Classes include Fort Tryon Kids Nature & Art workshop series.
+Admire the wonderful colors of autumn, peek into the science of trees and learn the different parts of a leaf through sketching, leaf rubbing, bird mobile-making, and painting with watercolors.
+All classes are educational and creative!

 Your donations keep Fort Tryon Park beautiful and clean and its playgrounds safe and well-lit.
 Please consider making a donation to the park today.